PRIMITIVO GIOIA DEL COLLE, 2019

-Pairing: great with white meat, winter salads and grilled vegetables.
-Stunning is drizzled over a warm and tasty legumes and cereal soups.
+Pairing: Great with white meat, winter salads and grilled vegetables.
+Stunning when drizzled over warm and tasty bean and cereal soups.

-A blend from different cultivar, carefully mixed in order to obtain a well balanced EVO oil, characterized by an imperceptible bitterness and a ligth spiciness.
+A blend from different cultivars, carefully mixed in order to obtain a well balanced EVO oil, characterized by an imperceptible bitterness and a light spiciness.

 Li Mezza Barba